Copyright You Are Not Alone PTSD BC. All rights reserved.

 In this section, (a) “emergency medical first responders” means an individual who is registered as a member of the designated health discipline of Emergency Medical Responder, Professional Care Paramedic, Advanced Life Support, Critical Care Paramedic, Infant Transport Paramedic full-time, or part-time under the Health Disciplines Act – specific areas of practice; (b) “firefighter” means a full-time, part-time, casual or volunteer firefighter; (c) “peace officer” means an individual appointed as a peace officer police officer, sheriff, corrections officer; and “911 operators”, means individuals full-time, part time employed or reserves under any of the above Regulated Organizations.

-• Under Section 5.1: Remove PTSD and change to Mental Health Injury (MHI), to include and/or any mental health disorder or symptoms of PTSD or other such mental health injuries that fall under the most up to date Diagnostic and Statistical Manual of Mental Disorders. (as of today, November 2016 that is the DSM V);
+• Under Section 5.1: Remove PTSD and change to Mental Health Injury (MHI), to include and/or any mental health disorder or symptoms of PTSD or other such mental health injuries that fall under the most up to date Diagnostic and Statistical Manual of Mental Disorders. (as of today, June 2017 that is the DSM V);

 • Under Section 5.1 add: WSBC has a three month maximum time frame at any time during the claim decision process; A decision will be made based on one to three Reports (if necessary) from the Worker's psychiatrist and/or psychologist and one IME report if further psychological assessments are required, ALL parties must agree if it is in the Worker's best interest and if agreed upon, ALL three parties must agree on the individual who is doing the assessment;

-Worker and their return to work meets the Worker’s needs.
+• Under Section 5.1 add: When a Worker is “fit to return to work” there will be a discharge/follow up plan to be agreed upon by WSBC, the specialist and the Worker.
+Under Policy item 97.34, Conflict of Medical Opinion, the probable difference of opinion shall be discussed with the physicians (should refer to the treating physician or specialists) involved.
+The Worker and their return to work meets the Worker’s needs.
 If a new career path is required, then all three parties must agree, based on an outside third party employment counselling centre, what career path is best suited and is of interest of the Worker including finding a job on par with what the Worker was accustomed and if training will be required;

 Alberta was the first province in Canada to provide presumptive workers’ compensation coverage for these types of claims.